diegoehg/casting-agency-api/README.md

     are allowed: `male` or `female`.
 * Response body fields:
   - `success`: boolean value that indicates if the request has been successful.
-  - `actor`: JSON object with same fields of request body plus a generated ID.
+  - `actor`: JSON object with the posted actor.
 * Permission required: `post:actors`

 Request body example: